MicLieg/LinuxGSM-Dev-Docs/technical/debuggins.md

 Now, any command you run will get your own GitHub files, and after any change you make on your repo, `./gameserver uf` will grab new files.
 If you make a change and that `./gameserver uf` don't get them, it means you were too quick, and that your curl still has old files in cache; in this case, you'll need to wait a few minutes to get your modifications.

-#### How to test
+### How to test

 You need to make sure that all needed commands displayed in opt work properly.
 So just run `./gameserver` to show available commands, then try commands one by one.
-A common procedure is to first work on command\_install, then start, then stop, then debug, then details, then monitor.
+A common procedure is to first work on command_install, then start, then stop, then debug, then details, then monitor.

-#### Oops, I found a bug!
+### Oops, I found a bug

 If you found a bug, either you'll instantly know how to fix it, or you won't.
 And either it will be a bug caused by your own code or a bug into LinuxGSM itself.
 So let's address those cases.